 Herschel launched in spring 2009 on an Ariane 5 along with ESA’s Planck microwave observatory, which is studying the Cosmic Microwave Background.

 L2 is a local gravitationally-stable point that is fixed in the Earth-Sun system and is situated on Earth’s night-side.
-It is an excellent location for Herschel: the solar array and sunshade always faces the Sun, Earth and the Moon, sheltering the satellite from solar radiation and infrared emission from Earth and the Moon.
+It was an excellent location for Herschel: the solar array and sunshade always faced the Sun, Earth and the Moon, sheltering the satellite from solar radiation and infrared emission from Earth and the Moon.

-Because Earth and the Sun are in the same general direction, this orbit also offers good sky visibility for astronomical observations.
-In addition, it keeps Herschel outside Earth’s radiation belts, which may otherwise disturb observations.
+Because Earth and the Sun are in the same general direction, this orbit also offered good sky visibility for astronomical observations.
+In addition, it kept Herschel outside Earth’s radiation belts, which may have otherwise disturbed observations.

 For more information, see L2, the second Lagrangian point.